 Monorepo development challenges

 Let’s face it, when you want to execute some innovation in the project, you’ll encounter many obstacles.
 Each company has its system and habits.
 If you introduce monorepo solution across a large project from the scratch, you have to face some challenges.
-Shattering the old ways of functioning and setting up things from the start carries out some risks, such as:
+Shattering the old ways of functioning and setting up things from the start carries out some risks, such as:- Learning difficulty

 - Ownership issues